rakehsaleem/Crack-Detection-TF-1.x.x/README.md

 # Mask R-CNN for crack detection in civil infrastructure
-This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow based on the [matterpot](https://github.com/matterport/Mask_RCNN) repository for object detection and instance segmentation.
-The model generates bounding boxes and segmentation masks for each instance of an object in the image.
-It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.
-This is a project of [Smart Infrastructure & Technology Lab](http://sitl.cau.ac.kr/) for concrete crack detection and segmentation under the supervision of Prof. Jongwoong Park.
+This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow based on the [matterpot](https://github.com/matterport/Mask_RCNN) repository for crack damage detection and segmentation.
+The model generates bounding boxes and segmentation masks for each instance of a crack in the image.

 The repository includes:
 * Source code of Mask R-CNN built on FPN and ResNet101